LeeJunmo/DAWN/README.md

 # [TIST 26] A New DAWN for Fake News Detection: Exploiting Engagement Earliness for Temporality-aware Evaluation

-This repository contains the official implementation of **DAWN**, proposed in our journal paper
+This repository contains the official implementation of **DAWN**, a method for **D**etecting fake news via e**A**rliness-guided re**W**eighti**N**g.

+This work was originally published at WSDM 2025 as "[Revisiting Fake News Detection: Towards Temporality-aware Evaluation by Leveraging Engagement Earliness]([https://dl.acm.org/doi/pdf/10.1145/3701551.3703524])", and has been subsequently extended into the journal version:

+"A New DAWN for Fake News Detection: Exploiting Engagement Earliness for Temporality-aware Evaluation", accepted to ACM Transactions on Intelligent Systems and Technology (TIST), 2026.

 <p align="center">